 This is a survey course which attempts to develop an understanding and appreciation for students with special needs.
 Characteristics of those with learning disabilities, physical challenges, behavioral disabilities, developmental delays, hearing and vision impairment, and giftedness are studied.
 Prerequisite(s): Sophomore standing.
 Education: EDPS 210, Psychology majors: PSY 101.
 12 hours of field experience is required.

 PSY 341 Group Techniques

 A seminar-laboratory approach for the study of group work and the group process as they apply to the self, the classroom, youth work, business, and society.
-Psychology majors should take Psy 101 before Psy 341.
+Prerequisite: PSY 101.

 PSY 345 Social Psychology